winterrain5/Wecyn/Pods/ZLPhotoBrowser/README.md

  ```

-### <a id="ChangeLog"></a>Change Log
+### Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.4.3.1, 4.4.3.2 - 4.4.3 Patch
+  Fix:
+    Delete some time-consuming codes to improve the image loading speed of the thumbnail interface.
+    Disable TextView when user ends editing.
-● 4.3.0
+● 4.4.3
   Add:
-    Turkish supported.
-    Separate UI-related properties such as color, text, font, and image from ZLPhotoConfiguration and put them in ZLPhotoUIConfiguration.
-    Add some properties to edit configuration to support Objective-C.
-    Add some customize color properties.
-    Add long press callback in ZLImagePreviewController.
-    Add property to allow user to do something before select photo result callback.
+    Support to limit the data size of the video.
+    Add two blocks, called when asset is selected and deselected.
+    Support setting video codec type in custom camera.
+    Text stickers support display background color.
-● 4.2.5
+● 4.4.2
+  Add:
+    Preserve the alpha channel of the edited image.
   Fix:
-    Fix the bug of failing to archive with Xcode 13.3.
+    Fix a crash caused by UI modification in a sub-thread.
-● 4.2.4
+● 4.4.1
+  Add:
+    Adapt to RTL.
   Fix:
-    Fixes the bug when select the original photo in the preview.
+    Fix the problem that the image editor does not work properly when the scale of the picture is not 1.
+    Fixed some UI display issue in the image preview interface.
 ...
 ```

-### <a id="Languages"></a>Languages
+### Languages
-🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩Indonesian, 🇪🇸Spanish, 🇵🇹Portuguese, 🇹🇷Turkish.
+🇨🇳 Chinese, 🇺🇸 English, 🇯🇵 Japanese, 🇫🇷 French, 🇩🇪 German, 🇷🇺 Russian, 🇻🇳 Vietnamese, 🇰🇷 Korean, 🇲🇾 Malay, 🇮🇹 Italian, 🇮🇩 Indonesian, 🇪🇸 Spanish, 🇵🇹 Portuguese, 🇹🇷 Turkish, 🇸🇦 Arabic.

-### <a id="Installation"></a>Installation
+### Installation
 There are four ways to use ZLPhotoBrowser in your project:

   - using CocoaPods